 Parents and carers are responsible for a student's travel to and from school.
 Schools take over responsibility and duty of care for the student once they enter the school premises.

-Key road safety messages for primary aged students have been developed to ensure consistent messages for children across NSW.
+Key road safety messages for primary aged students have been developed by Transport for NSW to ensure consistent messages for children across NSW.

 Students who are licensed drivers may drive to and from school.
 This is the decision of the student, their parents or carers and the owner of the vehicle.